jhuckaby/pixl-server-storage/docs/Transactions.md

 So basically, if you plan to use the [Filesystem](../README.md#local-filesystem) engine with a local (i.e. non-network) disk, you don't need to make any adjustments.
 The default setting for `trans_dir` is a subdirectory just inside your `base_dir` engine property.
 But if you are going with a networked (i.e. NFS) filesystem, or you're going to use [S3](../README.md#amazon-s3) or [Couchbase](../README.md#couchbase), then you should set `trans_dir` to a local filesystem path on a fast disk (ideally SSD).

-**Pro-Tip:** When using transactions with the Amazon S3 engine, consider setting the `maxRetries` property in your `S3` configuration object, so the AWS client library makes multiple attempts before failing an operation.
+**Pro-Tip:** When using transactions with the Amazon S3 engine, consider setting the `maxAttempts` property in your `S3` configuration object, so the AWS client library makes multiple attempts before failing an operation.
 Network hiccups can happen.

 ## Basic Use